 Professional service firms have been a key component of the economy -- both in the UK and globally -- for many centuries.
 The legal profession, in particular, is considered to be one of the oldest professions in the world.

 In the 19th century, 'professional partnership' was an adequate definition.
 Today, however, with firms now as likely to have global reach as to be locally based, perhaps conducting business through the medium of listed companies, privately owned corporate groups, limited liability partnerships or hybrid structures, it's worth pausing to reflect on what distinguishes a professional service firm from the remainder of the service sector.

 What does it mean to be a professional service firm in the 21st century?

-While professional firms may provide an exceptionally wide range of services to their clients, we believe that one test sets them apart: the exercise of professional judgment for the benefit of their clients.
-Our Professional Practices Group uses years of accumulated experience to inform our professional judgments for the benefit of our clients.
+While professional firms may provide an exceptionally wide range of services to their clients, we believe that one test sets them apart: the exercise of professional judgement for the benefit of their clients.
+Our professional practices group uses years of accumulated experience to inform our professional judgements for the benefit of our clients.

 Briefings from Baker Tilly

 HMRC has launched its latest voluntary disclosure campaign, this time targeting solicitors whose tax affairs need regularising.